dndmein-rgb/DSA-Patterns/Graphs/0210. Course Schedule II/README.md

 - You must complete course `b` before course `a`.

 Return **any valid ordering** of courses that allows you to finish all courses.
-If no such ordering exists, return an empty array.
+If it is impossible, return an empty array.

 ---